integr8ly/integreatly-operator/test-cases/tests/upgrade/n06-verify-legacy-cluster-vpc-is-configured-properly.md

 ## Description

-This test case should verify that RHMI AWS resources are still configured properly after upgrade from 2.4.0 More info: <https://issues.redhat.com/browse/INTLY-8098>
+This test case should verify that RHMI/RHOAM AWS resources are still configured properly after upgrade from 2.4.0 More info: <https://issues.redhat.com/browse/INTLY-8098>

 ## Prerequisites